 - 187 x 187 x 90mm

-The Amazon Echo Show is much larger than the Echo, Echo Dot and Echo Look, but that's because it has to house a 7-inch touchscreen.
+The Amazon Echo Show is much larger than the Echo, Echo 2, Echo Plus, Echo Dot and Echo Look, but that's because it has to house a 7-inch touchscreen.
 It weighs just over a kilogram, so it's hefty bit of kit that will take centre spot in your kitchen, living room or bedroom.

-Rather than adopt a cylindrical form factor of current Echo devices, the Echo Show is much squarer in shape, with the touchscreen at the top and a speaker underneath.
+Rather than adopt a cylindrical form factor of the other Echo devices, the Echo Show is much squarer in shape, with the touchscreen at the top and a speaker underneath.
 There is also a 5-megapixel camera just above the screen which is used for video calls (more on that later).

-The Echo Show will be available in black and white finishes when it begins shipping.
+The Echo Show is available in black and white finishes.